Jacob-J-Richards/DS_DA_Projects/Delinquency_Prediction/ReadMe.md

 </div>

-### The ROC curve is a plot of the models prediction accuracy ratios Sensitivity (y-axis) by Specificity (x-axis) as a result of the decision threshold chosen (displayed by color gradient).
+### The ROC curve is a plot of the models prediction accuracy ratios Sensitivity (y-axis) by Specificity (x-axis) as a result of the decision threshold chosen which is displayed by color gradient.

 **Sensitivity:** *what proportion of individuals who were **90+ DPD** did the model correctly predict as being **90+ DPD.***